 Many things can cause scarring in the lungs besides asbestos — radiation exposure, air pollutants and various autoimmune diseases — and in many cases, doctors never determine the exact cause.

 Pinpointing asbestosis depends on the patient providing thorough medical and occupational histories that suggest high levels of asbestos exposure.
+A patient must report a history of asbestos exposure.

 One of the first tools a doctor will use in the diagnostic process is a stethoscope, which allows them to listen to the lungs.
 Scarring causes the lungs to make a dry, crackling sound when the patient breathes.